byu-magicc/fcu_sim/README.md

-Rotor Simulator
+FCI Sim
 ===============

-Rotor_simulator is a MAV gazebo simulator.
-It has been modified for use in the MAGICC lab, specifically the GPS-Denied Research group.
+fcu_sim is a MAV gazebo simulator.
+It has been modified for use in the MAGICC ros_plane and ros_copter framework.

 It based on the RotorS simulator created by researchers at eth-Zurich, however much of that package has been removed.
 If interested, the original package can be found at https://github.com/ethz-asl/rotors_simulator.